Osborne's homes package carries risks

 Osborne said the new plans were prudent and would not put Britain back at risk of a property boom and bust, in large part because the UK housing market was currently flat.

-Shares in Barratt Developments, Britain's biggest housebuilder by volume, have risen 7.8 percent to a five-year high since Wednesday, while rivals Persimmon and Taylor Wimpey have seen their shares gain 5.7 and 6.9 percent respectively.
+Shares in Barratt Developments (BDEV.L), Britain's biggest housebuilder by volume, have risen 7.8 percent to a five-year high since Wednesday, while rivals Persimmon (PSN.L) and Taylor Wimpey (TW.L) have seen their shares gain 5.7 and 6.9 percent respectively.

-Since then, they have drawn about $188 billion in taxpayer funds to stay afloat, while paying about $58 billion to the U.S. Treasury in dividends.
+Since then, they have drawn about $188 billion (124 billion pounds) in taxpayer funds to stay afloat, while paying about $58 billion to the U.S. Treasury in dividends.

 BUBBLE RISK